syncfusion-content/winui-docs/winui/Kanban/column.md

 ### Customizing column header template

-To replace the UI of the header, you can use the `ColumnHeaderTemplate` of the `SfKanabn`.
+To replace the UI of the header, you can use the `ColumnHeaderTemplate` of the `SfKanban`.
 The following code example illustrates how this can be done.

 {% tabs %}
 {% highlight xaml tabtitle="MainWindow.xaml" %}